 However, as shocking as these statistics might be, it simply proves that it has become essential to prepare for road accidents - and one of the major ways to prepare is by having auto insurance.
 The aim of auto insurance is to reduce the costs that arise from getting into an auto accident.
 Unfortunately, despite how common car accidents are, many do not have auto insurance.
 In fact, according to the Insurance Research Council, one in eight drivers nationwide are not insured.
 Some states even have as much as 29% of the drivers on their roads having no insurance.

 If you or someone you know has been involved in a car accident with these uninsured drivers, collecting compensation can become a hassle.
-Here's what you should know about uninsured motorist injury claims and your chances of compensation.
+Here's what you should know about uninsured motorist injury claims and getting help of a skilled car accident attorney maximize your chances of compensation.

 What is Uninsured Motorist Insurance Coverage?

 An uninsured motorist is a driver who has no liability insurance on their car.
 When such drivers are at fault in an accident, it can be difficult for the victim as these drivers have no insurance coverage to pay for damages.
 Fortunately, there is a way out if you are involved in such an accident.